 One of the most common ways that Rheumatoid Arthritis affects the eyes is by causing or contributing towards dry eyes.
-Dry eyes are more than a nuisance; when your eyes remain dry, they are more prone to infection.
-Also, eyes that are significantly dry for an extended period of time can cause damage to the cornea.
+Dry eyes are more than just a nuisance; when your eyes remain dry, they are more prone to infection.
+In addition, eyes that are significantly dry for an extended period of time can cause inflammatory damage to the cornea.
 While eyes that are dry for only a short period can be aided by eye drops as an over-the-counter remedy, more severe or longer-lasting dry eyes need to be seen by a doctor.
 There are prescription medications that can help, or your doctor may prefer a “wait-and-see” approach.
 Either way, it is best to keep the situation monitored to assure there is less risk to your vision.

 If you seem to have chronic dry eyes, and RA, another possibility is that you may suffer from Sjogren’s syndrome.
 Like RA, Sjogren’s is an autoimmune disease, and according to the Mayo Clinic, the two disorders are often found concurrently.